DESTINATION Faroe Islands

 STREYMOY & THE CAPITAL REGION

-The heart of the Faroe Islands, where culture, history, and everyday life come together.
-Centered around the capital Tórshavn, this region blends colorful harbor scenes, traditional turf-roof houses, and easy access to some of the islands’ most iconic viewpoints and waterfalls.
-It’s the natural starting point for exploring the Faroes.
+The largest island and the heart of the Faroes, Streymoy is where culture, history, and everyday life come together.
+Centred around the capital, Tórshavn, this region blends colourful harbour scenes and traditional turf-roof houses with easy access to some of the islands’ most iconic viewpoints and waterfalls.
+It’s the natural starting point for exploring the rest of the Faroe Islands.

 FO_Torshavn_shutterstock_1410859400